-1. Rewards and Incentives - Foods and beverages shall not be used as a reward for classroom or school activities unless the reward is an activity that promotes a positive nutrition message.

-2. Classroom Parties and School Celebrations
+- 1. Rewards and Incentives Foods and beverages shall not be used as a reward for classroom or school activities unless the reward is an activity that promotes a positive nutrition message. - 2.
+Classroom Parties and School Celebrations HGMICS encourages and prefers the use of non-food items at classroom parties and celebrations.
+If food is going to be served, staff must arrange for it to be purchased by the parent/guardian from and/or prepared on site by the schools' food service department.
+No outside food or drink is permitted at classroom celebrations, including birthday and holiday celebrations. - 3.
+Shared Classroom Snacks Shared Classroom snacks will be monitored by the classroom teachers and provide an opportunity to promote good nutrition.

-a.
-Effective January 2019, School celebrations will offer a minimal amount of foods containing added sugar as the primary ingredient and will provide healthy alternatives that promote good nutrition.

-b.
-Effective August 2019, classroom birthday parties will be limited to one per month.
-Parent/Guardians will be asked to bring an item from the approved healthy snack list if they choose to participate.

-3. Shared Classroom Snacks - Shared Classroom snacks will be monitored by the classroom teachers and provide an opportunity to promote good nutrition.
 Only healthy snacks will be provided.

-4. Teacher - Student Lunch: The emphasis of the School STAR reward Teacher-Student Lunch is the opportunity for personal attention and interaction.
+Teacher - Student Lunch: The emphasis of the School STAR reward Teacher-Student Lunch is the opportunity for personal attention and interaction.
 Food should be limited to the daily lunch either bought or brought for the day.

-HGMICS shall provide a list of suggested healthy food and beverage choices, and nonfood ideas, to parents/guardians and staff, which may be posted via the School website, parent/student handbook, posted notices and/or other efficient communication methods.
+HGMICS shall provide a list of nonfood ideas, to parents/guardians and staff, which may be posted via the School website, parent/student handbook, posted notices and/or other efficient communication methods.